Ludwiggle/ipynb2docx/README.md

 ### How it works

-It converts the notebook to html with `jupyter-nbconvert`, then LaTeX math and equations are converted to png and embedded in the html as, and finally `pandoc` converts the html to docx.
+It converts the notebook to html with `jupyter-nbconvert`, then LaTeX math and equations are converted to png and embedded in the html.
+Finally `pandoc` converts the html to docx.